 THE “THIS IS NOT A GAME” AESTHETIC

-As we’ve mentioned, to play an ARG, the players need to accept the alternate reality that the game proposes.
+As we’ve mentioned, to play an ARG, the players need to accept an alternate reality that the game proposes.
 Similarly, the game itself shares many properties with the real world; the rules are largely defined by the players’ experiences, they happen in real time and there’s no opportunity for a replay.

 To apply this to a learning and development context, the pattern needs to be reversed.
 Employee training is very real – maybe too real to be anything other than mundane.
 We suggest adding a further layer of narrative to the learning experience and framing your learners as contributors in the ongoing story of your organisation.